 Tip #5 Know When to Get Professional Help

 To a degree, soreness is totally normal, and to be expected, after a run.
 However, if you notice post-run that your pain is prolonged, or extremely sharp in nature, even after you’ve taken preventative measures, it might be time to look into seeing a professional Chiropractor Cornelius NC.
-Professionals can determine if the problem requires medical treatment and provide more preventative tips for future exercise.
+Professionals can determine if the problem requires medical treatment and provide more preventative tips like Physical Rehab Cornelius NC for future exercise.

-At Lakeside Sports Chiropractic and Motorsports Rehab in Cornelius, NC, Dr. Jennifer Lidstrom and her team of experts is here to help answer all your questions.
+At Lakeside Sports Chiropractic and Physical Therapy in Cornelius, NC, Dr. Jennifer Lidstrom and her team of experts are here to help answer all your questions.
 Please feel free to contact us today.

 The information provided in this blog post is for general informational purposes only and should not be considered as professional advice.
 The content of this blog is not intended to be a substitute for professional medical or healthcare advice, diagnosis, or treatment.
 Always seek the advice of your chiropractor, physician, or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.